 - modern in terms of its relationships with public pressure groups and lobbies.

 The lack of any consistent and coherent policy to contain it enabled the Mafia in the Sixties to establish more open relations with the local politicians who were approached in broad daylight.
-When the Parliamentary Anti-Mafia Committee was set up, (4) and following the social alarm raised by the Ciaculli massacre, these relations were merely concealed, but not interrupted.
+When the Parliamentary Anti-Mafia Committee was set up,

 In the Seventies, the exponential growth in the power of the Mafia groups from Corleone, a small agricultural town in the province of Palermo, enjoyed the support of a number of "Palermo families" who saw in the arrogance of these 'social climbers' from the peasantry a means of providing them with enormous possibilities to improve the management of their profits from various illegal business ventures which they then entrusted to this new group to manage on their behalf.
 And it was precisely the Corleonesi which brought about considerable changes in the structure of Cosa Nostra.
 Such changes should not be considered as sprouting from a different Mafia culture, but as the result of converging interests and the development of criminal solutions which had already been emerging for some time.
 As this new "family" increased its power, violence and utter determination gained the upper hand in the strategies implemented by Cosa Nostra.